 - Email Templates

 1.3 Third-party asset files must be loaded on the HubSpot CDN unless they are from a reputable source (Google Fonts, Font Awesome, etc.), in which case they can be added to the stylesheet using the '@import' feature.
+If an external CDN version of a library is included, a local copy must be provided as a fallback.

 2.1 Design must display properly at common mobile device and desktop screen widths.